 - The organizing/review committee of the IEEE Student Engineering Team Challenge reserves the right to accept or reject any abstract without assigning any reason.

 - At least one student author must attend the virtual contest to present the poster.

 - Prizes cannot be awarded to students in any country under US sanction.

-Poster presentations will take place online (virtually by Zoom) on September 3 and 4, 2021, staring at 5PM Pacific and ending at 9PM.
+Poster presentations will take place online (virtually by Zoom) on May 26, 2023, staring at 5PM Pacific and ending at 9PM.
 Contestants will be notified as to their presenting time in advance of the presentation date.
 Contestants will submit a poster in PDF format for the presentation along with up to a 10-minute presentation, using for example, a few PowerPoint slides, followed by 5 minutes of Q&A from the Judges.
 All sessions will be recorded for judges to review.